 Methods to make fried rice

-- Wok – If you have one available, a wok is always the best choice for stir-fried dishes like this one.
+- Wok – If you have one available, a large wok is always the best choice for stir-fried dishes like this one.
 It’s made out of carbon steel, meaning it heats more quickly, sticks less, and uses less oil than a traditional skillet.

 - Instant Pot – Many recipes use Instant Pot to make fried rice, but I don’t prefer it because it doesn’t have enough surface area as a wok or skillet does.
 I do make the rice using Instant Pot, though.

 Using chilled leftover rice is best for this dish because it is drier and less sticky.
 The starch changes when the rice is completely cooled down, yielding fried rice where the grains are separate and not clumpy.

 Note: If using leftover rice, remove any clumps using your fingers.
 Also, ideally, let the refrigerated rice come to room temperature before cooking it with the veggies.

 Don’t worry; you can achieve similar results with freshly cooked rice.
 Spread the rice over a baking sheet to cool it down and make it clump-free.

 - Don’t have time to chop veggies?
 Use a bag of frozen veggies.

 - Use julienned carrots instead of chopping them.

 - Cut the veggies roughly the same size.